1. Get yourself a reusable straw, some ice, mixer and your favourite spirit and who needs fancy cocktail glasses!

 8. Ornamental – really like shells?
 Fill a jar with your latest haul and display in the bathroom.
 Smoky grey is your colour scheme?
 Fill a jar with pebbles and pop on your shelf.
 Whatever your style you can pretty up any room with the right jar display.

-9. Paint them up to suit the season, Halloween, Easter, Diwali - you name the occasion, you can decorate the jar to suit, stick a tea light in it and you’ll have a great little display that you or your little ones can be proud of.
+9. Paint them up to suit the season, Halloween, Easter, Diwali - you name the occasion, you can decorate the jar to suit and you’ll have a great little display that you or your little ones can be proud of.

 10. Storage, as basic as it gets - with a surge of zero waste shops popping up, it is so easy for many of us to now take a bag full of jars into town and fill them up with nuts, dried fruits, sugars, flours, pulses, pasta, even the odd sweet treat.